Tech and defence experts call to build ‘AI Australia’

 “Critical sovereign capabilities in cybersecurity, defence, homeland security and responding to ‘truth-disruptions’ to electoral processes and public messaging… are increasingly dependent on AI.
 There’s a global arms race in the development of capabilities in all those areas,” Professor Lucey said.

 Professor van den Hengel also noted that popular myths about AI often seen in Hollywood movies are a distraction from the real risks in how the technology’s currently being applied.

 “AI has created a new form of power that’s unevenly distributed.
 We’ve given away our data to essentially three companies that don’t solve human problems…Rather, your data is churned through machine-learning algorithms to recommend to you the next product to buy,” Professor van den Hengel said.

-To launch the publication, ASPI hosted a panel discussion webinar with an opening keynote by Professor Tanya Monro.
+To launch the publication, ASPI will tonight, 11 April, 1730-1830 (AEST), host a panel discussion webinar with a keynote by Professor Tanya Monro.

 For more details and to register for the panel discussion visit: https://www.aspi.org.au/event/aspi-publication-launch-artificial-intelligence-your-questions-answered